 This is the aggregate QoL measure from the survey.

-- 2023 Survey respondents were asked how satisfied they are living in Germantown.
-Ninety percent responded being very or somewhat satisfied.
+- 2025 Survey respondents were asked how satisfied they are living in Germantown.
+Ninety four percent responded being very or somewhat satisfied.

 Impact: